-During the year, the Corporation received a donation of land located on the east side of Catherine Street in Quinte West, Ontario.
+In 2019, the Corporation received a donation of land located on the east side of Catherine Street in Trenton, Ontario.
 The fair value of the land at the time of the donation was estimated to be \$179,250.
 The contribution of land was recorded as a direct increase in net assets.

-The land will be used for a future development of the Belleville & Quinte West Community Health Centre Trenton site.
-The development will commence within two years and complete within three years from the date of the registration of the Transfer/Deed, or within any extended period as hereinafter permitted by the terms and conditions of the Agreement of Purchase and Sale (the Agreement).
+During the year, construction began on the future development of the Belleville & Quinte West Community Health Centre Trenton site.
+The development was to be completed within three years from the date of the registration of the Transfer/Deed, or within any extended period as hereinafter permitted by the terms and conditions of the Agreement of Purchase and Sale (the Agreement).
 In the event that the terms of the development were not met, the contributor has an irrevocable option to purchase the property at fair market value of any building or improvements to the property, plus the sum of one dollar for the land itself, less any costs incurred by the contributor with respect to the property as prescribed in the Agreement.
-In the event that the building to be constructed on the property is later vacated by the Corporation and abandoned, then the Corporation is responsible for demolishing the building and transfer the property back to the contributor for one dollar.
+In the event that the building to be constructed on the property is later vacated by the Corporation and abandoned, then the Corporation is responsible for demolishing the building and transferring the property back to the contributor for one dollar.

-6. INTANGIBLE CAPITAL ASSETS
+INTANGIBLE CAPITAL ASSETS 6.